 UCL Roots and Shoots is a project affiliated with the Jane Goodall Institute committed to making a better world for people, animals and the environment.
 We are looking for volunteers interested in humanitarian, environmental and conservation issues to run workshops for local school children.

 The UCL Teddy Bear Clinic is a student led volunteering project that has been running for the past 15 years!
-We teach primary school kids about health and safety in a fun and informative way.
-The sessions last for one hour on Wednesday afternoons from 2-3pm.
+We teach primary school students about health and safety in a fun and informative way.
+The sessions last for one hour on Wednesday afternoons.

 UCL Student Hospital Fun Team is an award-winning volunteering organisation that aims to create a sense of normality for children and adolescents in hospital with games and conversations.